-This Educator Training Workshop offers pre-service, middle and high school teachers, curriculum specialists, administrators, and informal educators the opportunity to learn how to plan and execute future educational field study courses for their students at BIOS.
-Between June 26- July 1, 2017, up to 12 participants will take part in this educational workshop and explore themes for potential future visiting groups such as:
+This Educator Workshop offers pre-service, middle and high school teachers, curriculum specialists, administrators, and informal educators the opportunity to learn how to plan and execute future educational field study courses for their students at BIOS.
+Up to 12 participants will take part in this educational workshop and explore themes for potential future visiting groups such as:

-Enrolment for this educational workshop is limited to 12 participants, tuition fee is $1,100.
+Enrollment for this educational workshop is limited to 12 participants, tuition fee is $1,500.